alirezaahani/NUS112-MakeFile/README.md

 # nus112_makefile
 Make file for the NUS112 AVR programmer
-The NUS112 programmer is basiclly a STK500 programmer, but a lot less stable.
+The NUS112 programmer is basically a STK500 programmer, but a lot less stable.
 I highly recommend to only use the ISP protocol for programming the AVR, as the Zip broke some pins of the micro controller.
 # Build tasks:
 * `build`